-- E. Experiments of AR, VR, Virtual Laboratory, Molecular models related with simple, complex, polymeric organic molecules and methods of analysis (At least two) - F. Spotting this should include at least five major instruments other than glassware, charts etc. - G. Seminar - H. Project work followed by presentation
+- A. Experiments of AR, VR, Virtual Laboratory, Molecular models related with simple, complex and polymeric organic molecules (At least two) (25% marks in internal as well as in external)) - B. Spotting this should include at least five major instruments other than glassware, charts etc. (10% marks in internal as well as in external) - C. Seminar (20% marks in internal as well as in external)